 1. Preprocessing

-The preprocessing stage runs before actual compilation begins.
-The preprocessor performs pure text manipulation and does not understand C++ syntax, types, or semantics.
+The preprocessor performs pure text manipulation before compilation begins.
+It does not understand C++ syntax, types, or semantics.

 - Expands